 What are Exchange-Traded Derivatives?

 Exchange-traded derivatives consist mostly of options and futures traded on public exchanges, with a standardized contract.
-Through the contracts, the exchange determines an expiration date, settlement process, lot size, and specifically states the underlying instruments on which the derivatives can be created.
+Through the contracts, the exchange determines an expiration date, settlement process, and lot size, and specifically states the underlying instruments on which the derivatives can be created.

 Hence, exchange-traded derivatives promote transparency and liquidity by providing market-based pricing information.
 In contrast, over-the-counter derivatives are traded privately and are tailored to meet the needs of each party, making them less transparent.

 - Exchange-traded derivatives are futures and options with a standardized contract, traded on public exchanges.

 - Common ETDs include stock, index, currency, commodities, and real estate derivatives.

 - Standardized contracts increase liquidity and market depth.
 On the other hand, it reduces flexibility and eliminates the benefits of negotiation.